tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - One Zone-IA does not provide the multi-AZ resilience of Standard-IA.
 Instead only one AZ is used within the region.
 - 11 9s of durability, 1 object loss in 10000 years but reduced resilience compared to Standard-IA
 - One Zone-IA should be used for **long lived data**, which is **NON-CRITICAL** and **REPLACABLE** and where access is **infrequent**.

+### S3 - S3 Glacier - Instant Retrieval

+- S3 Glacier is designed for long term storage of data that is infrequently accessed.
+- Like S3 Standard-IA, cheaper storage, more expensive retrieval, longer minimum storage duration.
+- Glacier Instant should be used for long-lived data, accessed once per quarter or less with millisecond access times.
+- Glacier Instant has a minimum storage duration of 90 days, objects can be stored for less but the minimum billing always applies.
+- Glacier Instant has a per GB data retrieval fee, overall cost increases with frequent data access.